 It is difficult for bots to pass the test because when Google detects a spambot, it gives them a much harder challenge.
 And while users find most CAPTCHA tests annoying, reCAPTCHA provides the best user experience.

-You can add reCAPTCHA to the WordPress comment form using the Simple Google reCAPTCHA plugin.
+You can add reCAPTCHA to the WordPress comment form using the Advanced Google reCAPTCHA plugin.
 To learn how to set it up, see our guide on how to add reCAPTCHA to the WordPress comment form.

 6. Prevent Imposter Comments